EvgenPol/TestRep-1/README.md

 ## Screenshots
 # Quick Start
 ### 1. Compile
 You will need a third party library to implement RTMP streaming.
-You will need a third party library to implement RTMP streaming.
 In this project, [rtmp-rtsp-stream-client-java](https://github.com/pedroSG94/rtmp-rtsp-stream-client-java) was used.
 To use it, you need to specify this in your build.gradle:
 ``` gradle
 allprojects {
   repositories {